A Local Reimagination of the State of Nature

 3. Jean-Jacques Rousseau (Discourse on the Origin of Inequality, 1755)

-Anarchists will find a problem here because these theories on the state of nature, despite the conceptual differences, work on the simple principle that it depicts the human society in the absence of any political establishment.
-Yet, that gives rise to the succeeding concepts of social contract﹘and eventually how such establishments have had existed unhappily ever after.
+Anarchists will find a problem here because these theories on the state of nature, despite the conceptual differences, work on the simple principle that it depicts the human society in the absence of any form of political hierarchy.
+Yet, that gives rise to the succeeding concepts of social contract—and eventually how such establishments have had existed unhappily ever after.
 For today, let us start with Hobbes, and see how the Manipuris have endorsed the ideas of the state of nature in this age.

 [T]here is no place for Industry; ....no Culture of the Earth; no Navigation, nor use of the commodities that may be imported by Sea; no commodious Building; no Instruments of moving, and removing such things as require much force; no Knowledge of the face of the Earth; no account of Time; no Arts; no Letters; no Society; and which is worst of all, continuall feare, and danger of violent death; And the life of man, solitary, poore, nasty, brutish, and short.

-Proponents of chingmi-tammi-amattani﹘a majority of whom reside in the Imphal valley in a corner of Zomia﹘will not be very glad to hear that human beings are still in their primitive self.
+Proponents of the chingmi-tammi-amattani ideologya majority of whom reside in the Imphal valley in a corner of Zomia*will not be very glad to hear that human beings are still in their primitive self.
 It is beyond one’s imagination that the problem is still going to persist even after 8–10,000 years of territorial pissing and evolution.
 On the ground, it is bellum omnium contra omnes, or a war of every man against every man, regardless of the upcoming myths, beliefs and artificial identities to justify the conflicts between the people themselves, between the people and the State, and between the people and the government.
 To promote self-preservation, which is incidentally the only known rule, all the people who are going to grow up as Meiteis, Nagas and Kukis are fully aware of the dictum that life is solitary, poore, nasty, brutish, and short, as Hobbes would put it.
 Still, on any given day, the more politically correct term, humans, will be all for peace as much as they will also do everything in a war so they can reap maximum benefits.

 Since there is no authority in such a State, and in a truly Hobbesian way, people do not trust each other and resort to every kind of extreme means to realise the end of self-interest.
-People might say the Manipuris in 2022 could give them a run for their money!
+People might say the Manipuris in the new millennium could give them a run for their money!
 It is equally possible that they are not going to change the stance even when there is an authority as in this state.
 But any way, justice is a lady with her eyes covered because she cannot simply make a decision in the state of nature.
 Simultaneously, one group of people will be terrified of other groups, and if not, just making fun of the other.
 Then, after decades and centuries of existence, which is not necessarily reasonable or productive, they have started internalising the ideas of social contract but apparently it is still a long way from the present milieu when things have not gotten better but slightly more intelligent.
 Centuries after centuries, many people are not going to understand what it means to sacrifice certain natural rights for both personal and collective benefits.
 If there were any compromise on these rights, then those are the personal, but strictly nothing beyond, as people have seen there can be no other aspirations can be higher than that of an ethnic group.

 The best thing in such a state is the absence of laws.
-No wonder, today, legislatures or representatives or members of this and that house, this Assembly and that, have been successfully retaining the legacies in the most Manipuri ways.
-Nothing can as well illustrate this better than the sheer delight of these so-called leaders aka career contractors in their pursuit of self-aggrandisement, and if not, the parochial politics shaped by overlapping concepts of identities and ridiculous ideas like those of a unique history and foreign religions.
+No wonder, today, legislatures or representatives or members of this and that house, this Assembly and that, have been successfully retaining the legacies in the most typical Manipuri ways.
+Nothing can as well illustrate this better than the sheer delight of the leaders aka career contractors in their pursuit of self-aggrandisement, and if not, the parochial politics shaped by overlapping concepts of identities and ridiculous ideas like those of a unique history and foreign religions.
 Well, they can reason that that very human nature has existed from the dawns of prehistory and history put together.
-Just as a tree is a tree, human nature is no different, and thus robbing and looting are merely our innate ability and truly are the lives of humans as is life solitary, poore, nasty, brutish, and short.
+Just as a tree is a tree, human nature is no different, and thus robbing and looting are merely our innate ability and truly are the lives of humans as is life solitary, 'poore', nasty, brutish, and short.

 Though the Earth, and all inferior Creatures be common to all Men, yet every Man has a Property in his own Person.
 This no Body has any Right to but himself.
 The Labour of his Body, and the Work of his Hands, we may say, are properly his.
 Whatsoever then he removes out of the State that Nature hath provided, and left it in, he hath mixed his Labour with, and joyned to it something that is his own, and thereby makes it his Property.